cproctor/bba/content/assignments/dream-toy.md

 ## Assessment

 - ** &#10003; + ** Meets all requirements described above.
 The report shows how specific generative insights led to a clear formulation of the goal.
 The child was a partner in designing solutions.
+3D fabrication uses advanced techniques or represents a particularly thoughtful part of the dream toy or part of an Omni Animal accessory.
 - ** &#10003; ** Meets all requirements described above.
 - ** &#10003; - ** Does not fully meet the requirements described above, or the report lacks detail or coherence.